benjamm22/TestGASUE4/README.md

-# TestGASUE4
+# TestGASUE4 - made in UE4.25

  UE4 Gameplay Ability System -- with custom MMORPG-Style character movement

  Designed with intent for multiplayer development

- BEWARE: there are a lot of large comments as this was my first attempt at creating a project that uses the GAS and has multiplayer functionality
+ # BEWARE: there are a lot of large comments as this was my first attempt at creating a project that uses the GAS and has multiplayer functionality

  -------------------------------------------------------------------------------------------------------------------------------------